AdobeDocs/analytics.en/help/implement/vars/plugins/addproductevar.md

 1. Click on the desired property.
 1. Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under the Adobe Analytics extension.
 1. Expand the [!UICONTROL Configure tracking using custom code] accordion, which reveals the [!UICONTROL Open Editor] button.
-1. Open the custom code editor and paste the plug-in code provided above into the edit window.
+1. Open the custom code editor and paste the plug-in code provided below into the edit window.
 1. Save and publish the changes to the Analytics extension.

 ## Install the plug-in using AppMeasurement

-Copy and paste the following code anywhere in AppMeasurement file after the Analytics tracking object is instantiated (using `s_gi`).
+Copy and paste the following code anywhere in the AppMeasurement file after the Analytics tracking object is instantiated (using `s_gi`).
 Preserving comments and version numbers of the code in your implementation helps Adobe with troubleshooting any potential issues.

 ```js
 /******************************************* BEGIN CODE TO DEPLOY *******************************************/